tizhad/tizhad/README.md

-A modern, responsive personal branding website built with Angular 20, featuring a beautiful home page and blog section.
+A modern, responsive personal website built with Angular 20, featuring a beautiful home page and blog section.

 ## Features